okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024-okta-identity-engine/index.md

 A new `userVerification` property is available for the `constraints` object of the [Policy API](/docs/reference/api/policy/#constraints).
 This setting can ensure the verification of a possession factor through a PIN or biometrics. <!-- OKTA-669846 ASSURANCE_USER_VERIFICATION_POSSESSION_CONSTRAINT -->

-#### Read-only permission for admin role assignments is GA in Preview
+#### Read-only permission for admin role assignments is GA in Production

 Super admins can now assign the Roles, resources, and admin assignments permission to their delegated admins.
 This permission gives admins a read-only view of the admin roles, resource sets, and admin assignments in the org.
 See [About role permission](https://help.okta.com/okta_help.htm?type=oie&id=csh-about-role-permissions). <!-- OKTA-640563 IAM_READ_RESOURCES -->